guidocella/mpv-console-select/README.md

+This is archived due to being upstreamed into mpv.

 Use the console to select a playlist entry, track, chapter, or subtitle line to seek to by typing part of the desired option and/or by navigating the options with the keyboard.

 The default keybindings are: